-In our updated recipe, we forgo the canned cream of mushroom soup and make an easy base from scratch.
+In our updated recipe, we forgo the canned cream soup in favor of an easy scratch-made cream sauce.

 Fresh Green Bean Casserole

 - 4 teaspoons kosher salt, divided

 - 2 cups sliced fresh baby portobello mushrooms